Anuradha Paudwal: Career

-Early days and Success
+Early days and success

-She started her music journey in 1973 from film Abhiman.
-In 1970s, she sang a few popular songs which were praised by the music composers as well as public.
+Before entering in Bollywood she sang in a Radio program.
+She started her music journey in 1973 from film Abhimaan where she sang a Sanskrit verse for Jaya Bhaduri.
+In 1970s, she sang a few popular songs which were praised by the music composers as well as public, but doesn't get much popularity.
+At that time she sang as a dubbing artist.